cshapiro17/CS3050-Final-Project/README.md

 - Choose your player for PvC mode using ASDF and click the mouse to advance to the game to face your surprise opponent!

+### Note: Press "P" during gameplay to pause the game